Explicit Constructions for Rack-Aware Minimum Storage Partially Cooperative Regenerating Codes: Introduction

 \subsection{Organization and notations}

 The rest of this paper is arranged as follows.
 In Section II, we describe the system model for multiple failures.
-The main results and the sketch of two class of rack-aware MSPCR codes are presented in Section III .
-Section IV develops the construction for the first class of rack-aware MSPCR codes, followed by the proof of Theorem \ref{th2}.
-Section V constructs the second class of rack-aware MSPCR codes and proves Theorem \ref{th3}.
+The main results are presented in Section III.
+The construction for the first class of rack-aware MSPCR codes, and the proof of Theorem \ref{th2} are shown in Section IV.
+Section V contains the construction of the second class of rack-aware MSPCR codes and the proof of Theorem \ref{th3}.
 Finally, the concluding remarks are provided in Section VI.